 Joey’s Foundation has committed to fund early stage development of a technological approach.
 Your support makes this research possible, and we look forward to keeping you updated on our progress.

 2018-2019: Johns Hopkins University CBID Students Report Progress on Development of Interactive Rehabilitation Device for Young Children

-Dr. Bastian’s laboratory at Kennedy Krieger Institute has partnered with a Johns Hopkins Biomedical Engineering Design Team on an interactive rehabilitation device for young children.
-The goal is to develop new physical therapy training methods for toddlers and preschool aged children (i.e., ages 2-5) with mobility disorders.
-Specifically, the plan is to develop customized video game interfaces that optimize rehabilitation strategies for patients in this age range.
-Excellent progress has been made this year as outlined below.
+Excellent progress has been made this year by Dr. Bastian’s laboratory at Kennedy Krieger Institute and the Johns Hopkins Biomedical Engineering Design Team to develop an interactive rehabilitation device for toddlers and preschool aged children (i.e., ages 2-5) with mobility disorders.
+The goal is to develop customized video game interfaces that optimize rehabilitation strategies for patients in this age range.

 The design team has won a spot in JHU FastForward U’s Spark Accelerator.
 This is a nine week intensive business development boot camp where the team is put in touch with stakeholders and industry experts to guide their progress.
 In addition, the team has won $1,000 and the chance to compete for an additional $4,000 at the end of the nine weeks.

 2019-2020: Johns Hopkins University CBID Students Report Progress on Development of Interactive Rehabilitation Device for Young Children

 The partnership between Dr. Bastian’s laboratory at Kennedy Krieger Institute and the Johns Hopkins Biomedical Engineering Design Team is now in its third year of working together.
 Utilizing feedback received by the physical therapists, patients, and families, they have created the next generation of the system: ADAPT (Aiding Distanced and Accessible Physical Therapy).